00

 • What type of offer will you provide?
 Will it be “Buy One, Get One Free?”
 Or “Buy One, Get One at 50% off?”
 Choose an offer that aligns with your store’s goals.

-• Will it be limited-time or ongoing?
+• Will it be a limited-time or an ongoing offer?
 Limited-time offers work better for creating urgency, but if you’re running a long-term promotion, ensure that customers still feel incentivized to act quickly.

 • Do you want to set a minimum purchase requirement?
 For instance, “Buy 2, Get 1 Free” or “Spend $50, Get a Free Gift” can encourage higher spenders to take part.